phbillet/EzStacking/README.md

 * the client and the server
 * a generic notebook to test FastAPI endpoint.

-Further more, it also suppresses from the folder the elements added to the archive.
+Further more, it also suppresses from the folder the elements added to the archive, the **files generated for the Docker container** are **simply deleted** (it is assumed that the container had been built in Docker).

 _Note: it is advisable to close properly the generated notebooks (`Ctrl + Shift + Q`)._